 Pricing of rail freight

-Another cost-related advantage of rail are the low public costs.
-The track maintenance is being managed by railroad companies and are therefore considered private costs for these companies.
-As most of these costs are paid for indirectly by the passenger services on train tracks, train freighting bares only a very small amount of these costs.
-Whereas trucks pay fees for the use of roads, freight trains can use the tracks against relative low costs.
+Another cost-related advantage of rail transport is the relatively low public costs associated with it.
+Railroad companies manage track maintenance, which is considered a private cost for these companies.
+Most of these costs are indirectly covered by passenger services on train tracks, resulting in only a minimal share of costs being borne by freight trains.
+In contrast, trucks pay fees for road usage, while freight trains can utilize the tracks at relatively low costs.

 Rolling highways